Therapy is tremendously helpful for managing bipolar disorder. But finding the right therapist can feel daunting.

 Ask for a referral

-If you have a primary care physician or another doctor you trust, ask them to suggest several therapists.
-They may even know someone who has experience treating bipolar disorder.
+If you have a primary care physician or another doctor you trust, ask them for a referral for therapy.
+They may know someone who has experience treating bipolar disorder.

 “[Doctors typically] have a network of providers they know and can likely recommend a starting point,” says Silvi Saxena, MSW, LSW, a social worker and clinical trauma professional who specializes in anxiety, depression, and emotional regulation.